greggman/webgl-capture/README.md

 WebGL Capture
 =============

 A library to capture a stream of WebGL commands from a WebGL program and generate a stand alone program.

-Often you need to file a bug or make a reducted test case from a larger WebGL program.
+Often I need to file a bug or make a reducted test case from a larger WebGL program.
 This can be very tedious.
 Instead, why not capture the commands sent to WebGL and generate a program that calls those commands.
-You'll then have the minimal program and you can start paring it down quicker and file a bug for a particular browser or GPU vendor.
+I'll then have the minimal program and I can start paring it down quicker and file a bug for a particular browser or GPU vendor.

 Example